nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="DIALOG MACROS"></a>DIALOG MACROS

 In order to use dialog resources first include one resource with RT_DIALOG type into resource tree.
-Than use following *DIALOG* macro to define your dialog.
+Then use following *DIALOG* macro to define your dialog.
 ```
 DIALOG label, x, y, cx, cy
   STYLE xxx                ; Optional